Code-Institute-Submissions/Jack-Bennett-Interactive-Frontend-Development-Milestone-Project/README.md

 ## Features

-There are a few features available on my website that will make it easy for recruiters/people who have interest in my services.
+There are a few features available on my website that will make it easy for potential customers to find a holiday that suits their needs.
 These have been listed below:

 1. **Slideshow** -  A slideshow has been added so people can people can see a variation of holiday destinations.

 2. **Countdown Timer** - A countdown timer has been added to show people how long is left on the discount.

 3. **Contact Form** - A contact form has been added just above the footer so that people who want to get in contact have the option to do so.

+4. **Search Bar** - A search bar with some pre-populated options has been added just below the navigation bar.

 **Technologies Used**